TheMagicalFinland/Host_modifier/README.md

 If you can't compile the program yourself, there is a ready compiled EXECUTABLE file inside the folder "Ready-compiled-exe".

 Hopefully you enjoy!

+PS.
+I'm aware the code is spaghetti and not well formatted and so on, but I honestly don't care as this isn't one of my main projects.